 The towns of Vera and Garrucha both have amazing health food shops, small but perfectly formed and offering other gluten free food options.

 Eating out ‘gluten free’ in Garrucha and Vera is relatively easy, menus offer lots of fresh fish and deliciously cooked tapas.
-In each town, there are one or two specific restaurants and coffee shops who offer gluten free bread and tapas options.
+When it comes to gluten free bread, Spain can offer you several varieties, which can be found not only in supermarkets but also in restaurants and coffee shops.

 If you do not speak Spanish, communicating will obviously be a challenge, but as long as you can say ‘Sin Gluten’ most servers will understand what you mean.